MarvelPangondian/Blog-project/README.md

     npm run create-user <username> <password>
     ```

-4. AAfter creating your user account, navigate to the admin page.
+4. After creating your user account, navigate to the admin page.
 If you're running the program locally, you can access the login page at [http://localhost:3000/admin/login](http://localhost:3000/admin/login)

 5. After logging in, the user can create, edit, and delete posts.